netxms/netxms-doc/admin/object-management.rst

 Objects
 =======

-Detailed information about objects, it's usage, parents and childes can be found in concept chapter, :ref:`concept_object`.
+Detailed information about objects, it's usage, parents and children can be found in concept chapter, :ref:`concept_object`.
 In this section will be described only actions and properties that can be applied on different object classes.